How To Do Silk Screen Printing

 Replace with new (blank) media.
 Lower the frame, and repeat.

-More Kitchen Ceramics
+More Kitchen Accessories

 By Decor Theme